 This tour presents a variety of superb gardens from all periods of Japanese history, from the aristocratic ‘paradise’-style temple gardens and the enigmatic Zen Buddhist rock gardens of Kyoto, to the borrowed castle scenery at Hikone and the tea gardens of Kanazawa, to the amalgamation of all these various styles in the imposing gardens of the samurai elite in Tokyo.
 It offers an insight into the symbolism incorporated into the various styles and the opportunity to appreciate the relationship of gardens to the Japanese way of life.

 Tokyo.
 At Edo, the daimyo (feudal lords) built grand residences with vast gardens.
 The 17th-century landscape garden, Koishikawa Korakuen, reflects their sumptuous, eclectic tastes.
-Nezu Kaichiro’s collection of Far Eastern arts is well presented in the eponymous museum, which has a delightful wooded garden dotted with teahouses.
+Nezu Kaichiro’s collection of Far Eastern arts is well presented in the eponymous museum, which has a delightful wooded garden dotted with teahouses (subject to confirmation due to exhibition schedules).
 In the afternoon, visit Kiyosumi, a superb, late-19th-century landscape garden built for Iwasaki Yataro, founder of the Mitsubishi conglomerate.

 Kyoto.
 Bullet train to Kyoto (luggage by road).
 In the afternoon, visit the 14th-century Tenryu-ji, a Zen Buddhist temple and its panoramic pond garden with a ‘dragon-gate’ waterfall.
 First of five nights in Kyoto.